lfcmoraes/cnn_Hxxz/README.md

 # Using Convolutional Neural Network to solve quantum-spin-chains Ground-States.
-The project idea is to classify the magnetization zone of the ground state of an quantum spin chain hamiltonian
+The project main idea is to find the the ground state of a quantum spin chain hamiltonian

 ---